bahaidev/textbrowser/README.md

                 by default and the other off); already has placeholder in `files.json` - add to `field-alias.js`; already added to new version but need to reimplement as plugin
-            1. Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with English tooltips, English with Persian/Arabic tooltips, ISBN for Collins, text-to-(Google search, Google define, Wikipedia, etc. edit pages)-links
+            1. Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with English tooltips, English with Persian/Arabic tooltips, ISBN for Collins (use JSON Schema `format` for link detection--might also reimplement ISBN to make use of JSON Schema format);
+                text-to-(Google search, Google define, Wikipedia, etc. edit pages)-links
         1. Auto-links by verse to relevant forums, wikis, blogs, or personal notes pertaining to a given verse